Dating Is Scary, But Why? Part I – The Breakup

 Dating Is Scary – Roots of Anger

-We know that anger is what is called a second level emotion.
-A second level emotion is a feeling that needs another feeling to precede it.
+We know that anger is a second-level emotion.
+A second-level emotion is a feeling that needs another feeling to precede it.
 For the most part, we need to feel some form of fear or pain to experience anger.
 The fear or pain comes before the anger.
-There are some experts who contend that all anger is rooted in fear.
-That when we are experiencing pain, it moves to anger when we fear that the pain will never subside and be like this forever.
-There are others who include sadness along with fear and pain as the underlying emotions that precede anger.
-My sense is that sadness is like pain, our fear of feeling sad permanently is what creates anger, not the actual sadness itself.
+Some experts contend that all anger is rooted in fear.
+When we are experiencing pain, it moves to anger when we fear that the pain will never subside and be like this forever.
+Others include sadness along with fear and pain as the underlying emotions that precede anger.
+My sense is that sadness is like pain; our fear of feeling sad permanently is what creates anger, not the actual sadness itself.
 When we scrape it all away and acknowledge that all anger is a product of fear, we know what we are dealing with.

 Dating Is Scary, But Why?
 Part I - The Breakup - Providence Holistic Counseling Services - Providence Life Coach Career Success Series - Finding Your Life Purpose